pyomeca/bioptim/README.md

 It is possible to integrate (also called simulate) the states at will, by calling the `sol.integrate()` method.
 The `shooting_type: Shooting` parameter allows to select the type of integration to perform (see the enum Shooting for more detail).
-The `keepdims` parameter allows to keep the initial dimensions of the return structure.
-If set to false, depending on the integrator, intermediate points between the node can be added (usually a multiple of n_steps of the Runge-Kutta).
+The `keep_intermediate_points` parameter allows to keep the intermediate shooting points (usually a multiple of n_steps of the Runge-Kutta) or collocation points.
+If set to false, this points are not stored into the output structure.
-By definition, setting `keepdims` to True while asking for `Shooting.MULTIPLE` would return the exact same structure.
-This will therefore raise an error.
+By definition, setting `keep_intermediate_points` to True while asking for `Shooting.MULTIPLE` would return the exact same structure.
-The same is true if `continuous` is set to False, which necessarily changes the dimension.
-It is therefore prohibited.
+This will therefore raise an error is set to False with `Shooting.MULTIPLE`.
 The `merge_phase: bool` parameter requests to merge all the phases into one [True] or not [False].
 The `continuous: bool` parameter can be deceiving.
 If it mostly for internal purposes.
-In brief, it discards [True] or keeps [False] the arrival value of a node of integration, resulting in doubling the number of points at each node.
-Most of the time, one wants to set `continuous` to True, unless you need to get the individual integrations of each node.

 Here are the tables of the combinations for `sol.integrate` and shooting_types.
 As the argument `keep_intermediates_points` does not have a significant effect on the implementations it has been withdraw from the tables.
-One can consider the other arguments to verify the relevance of the integration.
 If it's implemented, it will be done with `keep_intermediates_points=True or False`.

-Let's begin with `shooting_type = Shooting.SINGLE`:
+Let's begin with `shooting_type = Shooting.SINGLE`, it re-integrates the ocp as a single phase ocp :

 ##### Shooting.SINGLE